Portrait of Professor Gregory Dudek

 Montreal, QC, Canada H3A 2A7

-This is a cross-section showing selected publications across my career.
-A more comprehensive and up-to-date list including on-line versions is on the publication list by topic and there is also lab list (not up to date) mobile robotics lab publications page.
+A cross-section of selected publications across my career.
+A more comprehensive and current list (with on-line versions) is the publication list by topic; see also the (less current) Mobile Robotics Lab publications page.

 Talks & Media